Build Elevate

 Quick Start

-For local development, you need to set the variables shown above.
+For local development, set the required variables shown above.
+Additional configuration is optional.

 Frontend Web Configuration